Lantzify/umbraco-dls/README.md

-# DLS - Dynamic loginscreen
+# DLS - Dynamic login screen

-This is package dynamicly updates umbracos loginscreen background.
+This is package dynamicly updates umbracos login screen background.

 ## Setup
 After installing the package, add the follwing keys to web.config.